K1joL/IoTEYE_API/README.md

 # ioteyeapi

-This is the ioteyeapi project.
+This is the IoTEYE API project.
+It can be used for make and send http-requests to IoTEYE Server.

 # Building and installing